Ancient Olympics - Elis, Olympia, 87th-90th Olympiad, 432-420 BCE. AR Stater

 The name “Olympics” originates from where they were played.
 Olympia was a sanctuary of ancient Greece near the city of Elis, a fertile country in the northwest of the Peloponnese.
 It featured temples, sporting grounds, and accommodations for the athletes.
 The inhabitants of Elis were responsible for organizing the games every four years.
 The stadium at Olympia seated no less than 45 thousand, and the publicity for the winners was immense.

 These games were some of the most significant events of antiquity, even causing wars to be suspended for their duration.
-The classical Olympics date back to at least 776 BCE and were played until 394 CE when Roman Emperor Theodosius I abolished them, considering them to be too reminiscent of paganism.
+The classical Olympics date back to at least 776 BCE and were played until 394 CE when the Roman emperor Theodosius I abolished them, considering them to be too reminiscent of paganism.
 The modern games that began in Athens in 1896 featured 43 different events, steadily increasing to nearly 400 events today.

 The ancient Olympics represented much more than just sporting events.
 They were a lucrative business and provided a political and cultural forum, offering a range of activities during the games.
 The athletes, their trainers, and the spectators needed to be housed, fed, and supplied with souvenirs.
 The games brought thousands of citizens together from all parts of the Greek world to visit the vast market and fairs, watch performances, and attend concerts.

 From the fifth to the third century BCE, a magnificent series of special silver coins were minted from the festival center for each iteration of the Olympic Games, with new designs produced every four years.

 The coinage for the games served several purposes.
 No foreign money was accepted in Elis during the games, and the mandatory exchange offered means of funding the games and for the upkeep of the sanctuary at Olympia.
 A common currency also made commerce easier as the native currencies of the various visitors were often based on different weight standards.